nic0michael/angry-buffalo-cms/README.md

 9) To save the IP address of the user making a failed login and when that IP has 3 failed loggins to block that user for 3 minutes

+10) Use is made of the Boostrap Java Script Framework for the Administration Console.

+11) A template is provided (DEFAULT_TEMPLATE) for producing web content with a Bootstrap Menu

 # Wish List

 1) create Divtemplates to use in addition to the tableTemplate creating wenb pages with Div tags instead of Table Tags (We already have the DivTemplate we have one created by Tonia Michael but have not integrated it yet
+The Default  template has been updated to incoporate  the Bootstrap Menu framework

 2) DONE : The vestigial NicoCMS files to be renamed to ABCms files